gogent01/oop-patterns/README.md

 **Participants and interrelations**

-Abstract class — defines an algorithm of Template Method, methods to specify in Concrete classes and methods which may be redefined in Concrete classes.
+- `AbstractClass` — defines an algorithm of `TemplateMethod`, methods to specify in `Concrete classes` and methods which may be redefined in `Concrete classes`.

-Concrete class — sets methods of steps of a Template Method.
+- `ConcreteClass` — sets methods of steps of a `TemplateMethod`.

-One problem to keep in scope — a necessity to specifically name Template Method's steps, obligatory and optionally for a redefinition (e.g.: *do*OpenDocument(), *may*DrawFigure()).
+One problem to keep in scope — a necessity to specifically name `TemplateMethod`'s steps, obligatory and optionally for a redefinition (e.g.: `doOpenDocument()`, `mayDrawFigure()`).

 **Structure**